knysti/xamarin-course/2016-fall/README.markdown

 * Before Next time
     * Read up on Git basics (if needed)
     * Made a PR (Pull Request) to our repo with your "Convert My Cash" app
+    * Send short presentation and photo of yourself to Anders

 ### Thursday 8.
 September
 * TBA